MoonPoet/xaprb-src/content/blog/my-workout-regimen.md

 I've never liked "going to the gym," although I've forced myself to do so in order to stay healthy.
 But a few years ago I found something that I prefer.
-It began with Crossfit in 2011.
-Crossfit was *fun* for me.
+It began with CrossFit in 2011.
+CrossFit was *fun* for me.
 I enjoyed not only the challenge of pushing myself, but also the friendly competition with others around me, the minimalism of the equipment, and of course the results.
-I started Crossfit after my kids were born and I was in terrible shape: weak, fat, sleep-deprived, low cardiovascular capacity.
-After a couple of years of Crossfit, I was much fitter overall, and way stronger, than I'd ever been.
+I started CrossFit after my kids were born and I was in terrible shape: weak, fat, sleep-deprived, low cardiovascular capacity.
+After a couple of years of CrossFit, I was much fitter overall, and way stronger, than I'd ever been.

-But after a few years of Crossfit, I wasn't gaining any ground.
+But after a few years of CrossFit, I wasn't gaining any ground.
 I couldn't go to the gym every day, and the exercises were a little too intense; I had a lot of other demands on my life and couldn't recover properly, so I felt like all I was doing was beating the hell out of my body and staying sore.
 And driving to the